busybrainx99/GCP_Microsvc_App/README.md

 9. **Cert-Manager with Let's Encrypt:** Manages TLS certificates to secure ingress traffic.
 10. **Nginx Ingress Controller:** To route external traffic to services within a Kubernetes cluster based on domain names, paths, or other routing rules.

+Follow this link to read my article on this project: https://medium.com/@ebohgoodness.e/what-it-takes-to-securely-deploy-a-microservice-application-on-kubernetes-using-gcp-terraform-afe794348bea

 ---

 ## Folder Structure